Historypin/shiftedstorage/README.md

 In order to let others join the network you will need to share a modified version of the compose file with them via a secure channel (e.g. WhatsApp or Signal).

-The provided `bootstrap.py` utility will read your existing `compose.yml` and `.env` file and execute some commands in your running docker containers to determine additional information for new nodes to use when bootstrapping into the network:

-- Tailscale IP
-- IPFS Peer ID
-- IPFS Cluster Peer ID

-You need to supply a "node name" for the new node in your cluster.
-It's good to use a name without spaces or punctuation that will help you identify the node later since this is the hostname that it will appear under in the Tailscale network.
-For example, if you have are adding a node for "Warrior Women Project" you could:

 ```
-./bootstrap.py warriorwomen > warriorwomen-compose.yml
+uvx shiftedstorage clone --input compose.yml --cluster-peername acme --output acme-compose.yml --bootstrap-host boostrap
 ```

-You can then share the compose.yml file with the new member for them to use in their own Docker environment.

-**DANGER: Be careful to share this file using a private channel with end-to-end encryption like Signal or WhatsApp.
-It contains secret keys for the Tailscale network as well as your IPFS Cluster.**

-## Joining a Network

-In order to join an existing *shifted-storage* network you will need to be given a `compose.yml` file by one of the other members.
+This will write out a `acme-compose.yml` file which you can share via a secure channel with someone running a machine at that organization.

-You should be able to run this using Docker, but for our project we have been standardizing on QNAP devices that are running the Container Station application.
+You should be able to run this using `docker compose`, but for the original Shift-FFDW project we have been standardizing on partners using a [QNAP NAS](https://www.qnap.com/en-us/product/tbs-h574tx) which makes is easy to set up.
+You can use whatever device you want as long as you can run Docker on it and it has at least 4GB of memory (more couldn't hurt).

+For people with a QNAP you can:

 1. Install Container Station from Apps if it's not already available.
 2. Open Container Station.
 3. Click `Applications` option in the menu on the left.
 4. Click the `Create` button.
-5. In the Application Name box enter `shifted-storage`
+5. In the Application Name box enter `shiftedstorage`
 6. Paste the contents of the supplied `compose.yml` file into the text box.
 7. Click the `create` button.
 8. Click the `Containers` option in the menu on the left.